NeoDement/TFMV/README.md

    2026.2 (05/04/2026)
 _______________________________________________________________________________________________________________________

+-Replaced "Check for updates" button with a "Check for updates on startup" checkbox (on by default).

 -Fixed mislabelled Engineer bodygroups.

 -Added a checkbox (on by default) for fixing blurry head textures in HLMV mode.
 Removed the option for HLMV++ mode, which fixes it more properly.